 The following program models support older adults in aging in place and remaining active in their community:

 - Livable communities: This model focuses on the environment and design of communities, including safety, housing, transportation, and opportunities for civic and social engagement.
 These issues are all important to address the needs of isolated older adults in rural America.
-There are several organizations that offer guidance on how to make a community “livable,” including Partners for Livable Communities, AARP, and Community Innovations for Aging in Place.
+There are several organizations that offer guidance on how to make a community “livable,” including AARP and Community Innovations for Aging in Place.

 - Villages: These programs offer in-home services and connect them to affordable services in their community.
 Members get access to a variety of programs and services, from meeting daily needs to social and recreational events.
 The Village Movement started with Beacon Hill Village in Boston, and there are now approximately 205 operating villages in the United States, including rural areas.